(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 Reconstructionist and Preterist Gary DeMar wrote, “In destroying Israel, Christ transferred the blessings of the kingdom from Israel to a new people, the church.”

-There is no doubt that Dominionism is a green house for anti-Semitism.
+There is no doubt that Dominionismis a green house for a deadly covert anti-Semitism.
 It thrives because in magazines, before huge television audiences, and in large conferences, popular teachers/preachers promote it.
-Anti-Semitism is hidden among a plethora of spectacular heresies spawned from Dominionism.
+It is hidden among a plethora of spectacular heresies spawned from Dominionism.
 It is unopposed because it is unexposed.
 It is unexposed because Charismatic adherents are notorious for imbibing everything without questioning.
 In some cases they are told not to discern.

 Vineyard pastor: “In a moment I’m going to call down the Holy Spirit.
 Things like you’ve never seen will begin to happen. … Don’t be alarmed by anything you see … And above all, don’t try to rationally evaluate the things you will see. … Subjecting the revival to doctrinal tests is the surest way to put out the fire”